-Recently I was interviewed in a teleseminar, and many of the questions people wanted to know were all about animal communication:
+Many of the questions people wanted to know were all about animal communication:

-* how to find a good animal communication practitioner
+- how to find a good animal communication practitioner

-* how this works
+- how this works

-* how to prepare for and what to expect from their sessions
+- how to prepare for and what to expect from their sessions

-* what about skeptics, and what to do if things go wrong.
+- what about skeptics, and what to do if things go wrong.

 Because this is such an unusual profession, I want to help people get started.